alttch/eva3/doc/lm/macros.rst

 appended to the controller using :ref:`create_macro<lm_create_macro>` LM API function or with **lm-cmd**.

-After the macro configuration is created, you may view it's params using :ref:`list_macro_props<lm_list_macro_props>` and change them with :ref:`set_macro_prop<lm_set_macro_prop>`.
+After the macro configuration is created, you may view its params using :ref:`list_macro_props<lm_list_macro_props>` and change them with :ref:`set_macro_prop<lm_set_macro_prop>`.